 The new ride experience is going to be the same.
 You probably haven’t seen Song Of The South anyway.
 Disney tries to hide the film because it’s racist.
 It never should have been made and why Splash Mountain was themed after it in the first place is beyond me.

-Some people say they’re upset because of nostalgia; the ride was a big part of their childhood.
-To that I would say, read the room.
+Some people say they’re upset because of nostalgia as the ride was a big part of their childhood.
+I don’t love change either, and it sucks to see parts of your childhood disappear, but read the room.

 5. General Racism

 I think a very small but very vocal minority of Disney adults are racist, which is an opinion many people who criticize Disney adults share.
-For example, being outraged at Halle Bailey’s casting in The Little Mermaid reboot.
-I’ve seen people lose it about the Peter Pan & Wendy casting too.
-Yet, there didn’t appear to be as much backlash at the Tower Of Terror rebrand in California compared to Splash Mountain.
+For example, being outraged at Halle Bailey’s casting in The Little Mermaid reboot just because she’s not white.
+I’ve seen people lose it about the Peter Pan & Wendy casting too for similar reasons.
+Yet, I didn’t notice as much backlash at the Tower Of Terror rebrand in California compared to Splash Mountain.

 Ariel and Peter being redheads had nothing to do with the plot.
 It’s not like Disney deletes the old movies when they remake them.